 A Country Wedding (2015) Hallmark TV Film Review

 This story is all about Bradley Suttons (Jesse Metcalfe).
 Since Bradley’s debut album, there’s been nothing like it causing such a buzz in the country music scene.
 He’s making headlines again of a different variety with the news he’s about to marry his Hollywood girlfriend Catherine (Laura Menell).
 But first, Bradley has one thing to do.
 He has to see his first “wife”again.

-Instead he returns home to sell and liquidate some of his family’s old property – and house.
+This sends him home to Texas again, where memories await him.
 Once there, he encounters his childhood friend, Sarah (Autumn Reeser).
-Sarah has become comfortable in her surroundings and despite Bradley’s wonderment that she stayed, she loves calling her family house, “home.”
+Sarah was once a 13-year-old girl in braids whom he “married.”
+Now she’s become comfortable in her surroundings and despite Bradley’s wonderment that she stayed, she loves calling her family house, “home.”
 When being home stirs up memories for Bradley, he begins to believe there’s no more perfect place than on Sarah’s farm for his wedding location.
 But first, he’ll have to convince his high-strung bride of the location.